DC electric field driven discretization of single-particle excitation spectra in a Mott insulator: Summary

-In summary, we have investigated the single-particle excitation spectra of the one-dimensional Hubbard model under the influence of a dc electric field.
-We have found that the single-particle excitation spectra exhibit two types of discretized structures: one is the striped structure, and the other originates from the Wannier-Stark effect.
-These discretized structures affect the spectra of the dynamical current-current correlation function and the DOS.
-With increasing electric-field strength, the period of the discretized spectra in the DOS becomes proportional to this strength, corresponding to the Wannier-Stark ladder.
-This phenomenon can be explained by the discrete lattice sites in the tilted potential.
-To demonstrate how our findings might be observed in experiments, we have simulated the TARPES spectra with THz pump pulse.
+We have investigated the single-particle excitation spectra of the one-dimensional Hubbard model under the influence of a dc electric field.
+We have found that the DOS obtained from the single-particle excitation spectra exhibits two types of structures that affect the spectra of the dynamical current-current correlation function.
+With increasing electric-field strength, the period of the discretized spectra in the DOS becomes proportional to this strength, corresponding to the WSL.
+Within the constant-matrix approximation, we have simulated the TARPES spectra under a terahertz pump pulse, which effectively acts as a dc electric field in the electronic system.

-In this study, we have employed the approximation presented in Eq.~\eqref{eq:shifted-momentum} to render spectral functions gauge-invariant, which results in negative spectra under a strong electric field.
-There remains room for discussion on how appropriate this approximation is.
-To determine its validity, it is necessary to compare our results with experimentally measured spectra.
-If a method for calculating gauge-invariant spectra is established, it would be enable theoretical investigation not only of single-particle excitation spectra but also of other momentum-dependent spectra, such as resonant-inelastic x-ray scattering spectra \cite{Cao2019PTRSA, Mitrano2020CP, Gelmukhanov2021RMP, zawadzki2023timedependent}, under the influence of an electric field.
-This could greatly enhance our understanding of the electromagnetic-field-driven phenomena in solid-state physics.
+Our analysis has demonstrated that the discretization of the energy spectra in the presence of a weak electric field cannot be solely attributed to the WSL.
+The emergence of a discretized structure in the DOS is expected to be experimentally observed via photoemission spectroscopy.
+We anticipate that our findings will provide valuable insights into the influence of dc electric fields on strongly correlated electron systems.

-This work was supported by Japan Society for the Promotion of Science (JSPS) KAKENHI Grants No.~JP20H01849, No.~JP21K03439, and No.~JP23K03286 and by Japan Science and Technology Agency (JST) COI-NEXT Program Grant No.~JPMJPF2221.
+\acknowledgments This work was supported by Japan Society for the Promotion of Science KAKENHI Grants No.~JP20H01849, No.~JP21K03439, and No.~JP23K03286, and by Japan Science and Technology Agency COI-NEXT Program Grant No.~JPMJPF2221.
 The iTEBD calculations were performed using the ITensor library \cite{Fishman2022SPC}.